Table of Contents

-According to the WHO, addiction is the state of periodic or chronic intoxication caused by the repeated use of a natural or synthetic substance, which is harmful to the individual and society.
-Misuse is described as inappropriate use of a substance, which means ingestion of excessive doses or the ingestion without medical indication.
-The repeated ingestion leads to physical and mental adaptation along with the development of an addiction.
+According to the WHO, addiction is a state of periodic or chronic intoxication due to the repeated self-administration of a natural or synthetic substance that is harmful to the individual and society.
+Misuse is described as the inappropriate use of a harmful substance without medical indication.
+Repeated ingestion leads to greater dependence, tolerance, and ultimately the development of an addiction.

-Mental addiction is defined as the superior irresistible desire to ingest a special substance again in order to create a positive feeling or avoid a negative one.
-Physical addiction is characterized by drug tolerance with the necessity of increasing doses and the occurrence of withdrawal symptoms.
+Mental addiction is defined as the repeated desire to ingest a substance to obtain a perceived positive feeling or to avoid a negative one.
+Physical addiction is characterized by drug tolerance with the necessity of increasing doses to avoid withdrawal symptoms.

 - Strong urge to consume the substance

 - Reduced impulse control

 - Physical withdrawal syndrome

 - Persistent indulgence despite evidence of harmful consequences

 The development and maintenance of addiction can be attributable to three specific factors: the drug, the individual, and the environment.